marcelmaatkamp/docker-compose-applications/tor/hidden_services/auth_hidden_services/README.md

 tor_1    | Dec 01 14:36:53.000 [notice] Bootstrapped 100%: Done
 ```

-Add it to the `torrc` file like this:
+Add it to the `torrc` file.
+On a Mac in the Tor Browser this file can be found in `/Applications/TorBrowser.app/Contents/Resources/TorBrowser/Tor/torrc-defaults`:
 ```
+...
 HidServAuth uifjb4bmt2ilpa2v.onion T3GgNOwr5ML5s5FGZsJ/CR hello
 ```

+Restart the Tor Browser and go to http://uifjb4bmt2ilpa2v.onion

 See https://github.com/cmehay/docker-tor-hidden-service for more information about this container.